Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Methodology

 \subsection{Post-training Strategy}

-As illustrated in Figure \ref{fig:framework}, our method builds upon ECGFounder and introduces a two-stage post-training strategy.
+As illustrated in Figure \ref{fig:framework}, our method builds upon pre-trained ECG foundation models and introduces a two-stage post-training strategy.
 The strategy is designed to enhance classification performance while requiring minimal modifications to the original model architecture.
 Specifically, it consists of an initialization stage and a regularization stage, which are described in detail below.